Golden perch: Reproduction and biology

-Like other Macquaria species, sexual dimorphism is present, with females reaching much larger maximum sizes than males.
+Like other Macquaria species, sexual dimorphism is present, with females generally reaching much larger maximum sizes than males.
 Females also reach sexual maturity at older ages and larger sizes than males.

 Very long migrations are part of the golden perch's ecology, particularly preceding spawning.
 Adult fish have been recorded migrating well over 1,000 km when flood conditions allow passage over weirs and other man-made obstructions.
 Smaller migrations are important in the ecology and dispersal of juvenile fish.
 The evidence suggests that before European settlement, huge shoals of golden perch roamed the entire lowland and slope reaches of the vast Murray-Darling River system, unimpeded.
 Thus, the gradual loss of fish passage through the numerous dams, weirs, locks, and other barriers (estimated at 4,000 in the Murray-Darling system) now present has had severe impacts on the species.
 Some major weirs have been remediated to provide fish passage, however.

 Golden perch have unusually broad temperature limits, from 4 to 37 °C, and unusually high salinity limits for a freshwater fish, up to 33 parts per thousand.

 Golden perch continue the trend, among many native fish of southeast Australia, of being very long-lived.
 Longevity is a survival strategy in the often challenging Australian environment which ensures that most adults participate in at least one exceptional spawning and recruitment event.
 These events are often linked to unusually wet La Niña years and may only occur every one or two decades.
 Maximum recorded age is 26 years.